ImranAdan/Useful/js/README.md

 # JS

-Implementation of Serveral Concepts in JS (including nodeJS).
+Implementation of several concepts in JS (including nodeJS).

 ## Winston Logger Settings ###
 A typical logger setup.
 Notable features are: